Chandra-MARX/marxs/docs/visualization.rst

 2d plot
 -------

-The ``hetg`` has several hundred gratings.
  We want to know how photons that go through a particular set of gratings are  distributed throughcompared to the total point-spread function.
 Therefore, we assign a color to every sector of gratings and in our plots, we color gratings in this sector and photons that passed through it accordingly.

 .. plot:: pyplots/vis_subaperturing.py
    :include-source: